Ait Ourir

-Ait Ourir is a town and municipality in Al Haouz Province, Marrakesh-Safi, Morocco.
-At the time of the 2004 census, the commune had a total population of 20,005 people living in 3767 households.
-The town lies on the northern bank of the Ourika River, 29.8 km by road to the northwest of Tighedouine and 33.3 km east of the city centre of Marrakesh.
+Ait Ourir is a city and municipality in Al Haouz Province, Marrakesh-Safi, Morocco.
+At the time of the 2024 Moroccan census, the commune had a total population of 56,954 people living in 13,312 households.
+The city lies on the northern bank of the Zat river, 29.8 km by road to the northwest of Tighedouine and 33.3 km east of the city centre of Marrakesh.

+It is the biggest city of Al Haouz Province.

 Landmarks

-The town, described by Footprint Travel Guides as "rather undistinguished", contains a number of important buildings, a hospital, cemetery and several schools such as College Moulay Rachid and Ecole Riyad.
+The city, described by Footprint Travel Guides as "rather undistinguished", contains a number of important buildings, a hospital, cemetery and several schools such as College Moulay Rachid and Ecole Riyad.
 The souk of Ait Ourir is of importance to trade in Al Haouz province, with a large market trading agricultural produce, camels, sheep and other items here.
 A shop at the souk sells tagines cooked over kanounes (cauldrons).
-Glaoui appears to be an ancient village in the area to the southeast of the town which has effectively become a suburb which contains a kasbah and a mosque.
+Glaoui appears to be an ancient village in the area to the southeast of the city which has effectively become a suburb which contains a kasbah and a mosque.
 To the southeast is the Ait Ourir Forest.
 Quartz is mined within the municipality.
 There are eucalyptus and olive plantations in the area.